bnaras/py/stat390/README.md

 # A Simple webapp for Consulting Requests (like Stat390)

 This is a simple webapp with a python form handler backed by a SQLite database for managing consulting requests.
+The available paths for the webapp are:

+1. `/client/create_request.py` for making consulting requests.

+2. `/admin/index.html` for students and instructors participanting in the class.

+3. `/setup/index.html` for staff to set up the application at the beginning of each quarter.

 The Stanford infrastructure requires that you enable cgi scripts in your web space if you have not already done so; see the